openvinotoolkit/model_server/docs/model_server_rest_api_tfs.md

 }
 ```

 Even if one of models reload failed other may be working properly.
-To check state of loaded models use [Config Status API](#config-status).
+To check state of loaded models use [Config Status API](#config-status-api).
 To detect exact cause of errors described above analyzing sever logs may be necessary.

-## Config Status API <a name="config-status"></a>
+## Config Status API
 **Description**

 Sends requests via RESTful API to get a response that contains an aggregation of getModelStatus responses for all models and [DAGs](./dag_scheduler.md).